quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.rst

 In this example, we want to find the resonance of some device.
 We expect to find it's resonance somewhere in the low 6GHz range, but manufacturing imperfections makes it impossible to know exactly without inspection.

-We first create `freq`: a :ref:`Settable<Settable>` with a :class:`~qcodes.instrument.parameter.Parameter` to represent the frequency of the signal probing the resonator, followed by a custom :ref:`Gettable<Gettable>` to mock (i.e. emulate) the resonating material.
+We first create `freq`: a :class:`~quantify.measurement.Settable` with a :class:`~qcodes.instrument.parameter.Parameter` to represent the frequency of the signal probing the resonator, followed by a custom :class:`~quantify.measurement.Gettable` to mock (i.e. emulate) the resonator.
 The Resonator will return a Lorentzian shape centered on the resonant frequency.
-Our :ref:`Gettable<Gettable>` will read the setpoints from `freq`, in this case a 1D array.
+Our :class:`~quantify.measurement.Gettable` will read the setpoints from `freq`, in this case a 1D array.

-.. note:: The `Resonator` :ref:`Gettable<Gettable>` has a new field `batched` set to `True`.
+.. note:: The `Resonator` :class:`~quantify.measurement.Gettable` has a new field `batched` set to `True`.
 This property informs the :class:`~quantify.measurement.MeasurementControl` that it will not be in charge of iterating over the setpoints, instead the `Resonator` manages its own data acquisition.

 .. jupyter-execute::